WASHINGTON IRVING ROUTE

-In the morning, we will make a private guided tour of the Alcazaba, city walls.
-The remains of the old medieval village occupy the upper part of the hill that dominates the city that in its highest area, the Alcazaba, formidable sample of Muslim military architecture on whose foundation Roman materials emerge.
-Before entering the Alcazaba we will cross the imposing Arch of the Giants, prelude to the monumental Royal Collegiate Church of Santa María, today without worship, considered one of the best achievements of the Andalusian renaissance.
+In the morning, we will take a private guided tour of the Alcazaba, city walls.
+The remains of the old medieval town occupy the upper part of the hill that dominates the city, which in its highest area, the Alcazaba, a formidable example of Muslim military architecture on whose base Roman materials emerge.
+Before entering the Alcazaba, we will cross the imposing Arco de los Gigantes, anteroom of the monumental Royal Collegiate Church of Santa María, today without worship, considered one of the best achievements of the Andalusian Renaissance.

-Antequera is a crossroads, a place of passage converted over time into one of the largest Andalusian monumental complexes.
-We will take a guided walk through the historic center of one hour.
-The rest of the day off for lunch and rest.
+Antequera is a crossroads, a place of passage that has become over time one of the largest Andalusian monuments.
+We will take a one-hour guided walk through the historic center.
+The rest of the day is free for lunch and rest.

 DAY 7.
 ANTEQUERA - ARCHIDONA -LOJA